-- 1. Allow the teacher candidate to remain in the current placement; however, if the teacher candidate receives less than a C+ in student teaching, they will not be recommended for certification. - 2.
-Remove the teacher candidate from the placement with recommendations, which may include: - a. reassignment to a new placement discontinuing the current placement for the balance of the semester.
-If this occurs, discontinuance may entail withdrawing from clinical practice with a WD on the teacher candidate's transcript a failing grade (F) assigned (For undergraduates) a recommendation that the education component of the teacher candidate's program be dropped - b.
-Or the team will identify a new plan to address the teacher candidate's future status.
+- 1. Allow the teacher candidate to remain in the current placement; however, if the teacher candidate receives less than a C+ in student teaching, they will not be recommended for certification. \ - 2.
+Remove the teacher candidate from the placement with recommendations, which may include: - a. reassignment to a new placement - b. discontinuing the current placement for the balance of the semester.
+If this occurs, discontinuance may entail: - i. withdrawing from clinical practice with a WD on the teacher candidate's transcript or a failing grade (F) assigned (For undergraduates) - ii. a recommendation that the education component of the teacher candidate's program be dropped - 3.
+Or the team will identify a new plan